jbush001/NyuziProcessor/software/render-object/README.md

 at the top of main.cpp.

 There are a few phases to the rendering pipeline.
-At the end of each phase, threads will block at a barrier until all other threads are finished.
+At the end of each phase, threads will wait until all other threads are finished.
 The pipeline is structured as follows:

 ### Geometry Phase